Get In Touch

 • Expedited reporting is mandated for serious and unexpected adverse events, requiring swift communication with regulatory authorities.

-To enhance this process, advanced information systems may be utilized, incorporating data mining and analytical tools to discern patterns or trends that may indicate potential safety issues.
+Advanced information systems can improve this process by using data mining and analytical tools to identify patterns or trends that may signal potential safety concerns.

 Key factors such as causality, patient population, and potential risk are meticulously considered, ensuring a comprehensive and systematic approach to pharmacovigilance.

-Regulation, as we all know, is a vital aspect of every meaningful and good practice.
+Regulation, as we all know, is a vital aspect of every meaningful and good practice for human use.

 The European Medicines Agency’s (EMA) good pharmacovigilance practices, released in 2012, is divided into 16 modules, each of which covers one major process in pharmacovigilance as a set of measures drawn up to facilitate the performance of GVP in the European Union (EU).